Market Price Protection (MPP)

 If your broker already protects market orders

-Some brokers apply their own market protection.
+Some brokers apply their own market protection on their API.
 In that case AutoTrader Web does not convert the order again, so there is no double protection.

 A note on rejections